 Some brands feel they can get away with making a cruelty-free claim if just the final, marketed product is free of animal testing.
-This means that a scrub can go to market without having been tested on animals, but maybe the fragrance oil used to scent said scrub WAS tested on animals, all without the scrub itself being stripped of its cruelty-free label.
-Or, maybe some of the earlier formulations of the product underwent animal testing, or maybe the animal testing was outsourced.
+This means that a body scrub can go to market without having been tested on animals; but maybe the fragrance oil used to scent said scrub was tested on animals, all without the scrub itself being stripped of its cruelty-free label.
+Another example would be if some of the earlier formulations of the product underwent animal testing or if the animal testing was outsourced.

 Believe it or not, some companies do not personally test on animals, but rather have it handled by a third party.
 This happens most often in cases where brands sell in certain countries where animal testing is mandatory for the sale of any cosmetic or beauty products.
-So, products get green-lit in foreign markets and boom – animal testing is a go.
-And NONE of this prohibits a company from touting their creations as cruelty-free.
+Thus, products are green-lit in foreign markets and go under animal testing.
+And none of this prohibits a company from touting their creations as cruelty-free.

-Here at Fleur & Bee we are Leaping Bunny certified as cruelty-free so none of our products or ingredients are tested on animals, ever.
+Here at Fleur & Bee, we are Leaping Bunny certified as cruelty-free; none of our products or ingredients are tested on animals, ever.

 Choosing Vegan and Cruelty-Free Products

-But try not to be a total cynic!
-Keep in mind that a number of vegan and cruelty-free brands may be exactly what they claim to be but also fail to have any certifications.
-It can be super costly, especially for independent brands or local artisans.
-So, it’s always best to do your own research and don’t be afraid to probe companies for information until you feel like you have all the facts.
+Keep in mind that a number of vegan and cruelty-free brands may be exactly what they claim to be, but also fail to have any certifications.
+It can be quite costly to obtain, especially for independent brands or local artisans.
+So, it’s always best to do your own research, and don’t be afraid to probe companies for information until you have all the facts.
 After all, pestering in defense and protection of our fellow creatures and fine furry friends is pestering well-worth it… or at least we think so!
 And when in doubt, hit up the entire Fleur & Bee product line for reliably vegan and cruelty-free skincare made the right way.